YasheerahYaqoot/uav_vla/README.md

 |  1 | Mean     |     34.2218 |    307.265 |              409.538 |
 |  2 | Median   |     26.0456 |    318.462 |              395.593 |
 |  3 | Max      |    112.493  |    644.574 |              727.936 |

+## Simulation Video (Mission Planner Environment)

+The generated mission from the UAV-VLA framework was tested in the ArduPilot Mission Planner.
+The simulation can be seen below.